 Section 1753.3, subdivision (b), provides that the operator must account for the specific conditions and circumstances of the well location, well configuration, age, and well condition including geologic hazards, information provided by the well history, and proximity to sensitive populations and environmental resources when estimating the cost to plug and abandon the well.
-This ensures that the cost estimate provided by the operator is specific to each well and that the operator understands the need to adjust their estimates for differing conditions at well sites.
+This ensures that the cost estimate provided by the need to adjust their estimates for differing conditions at well sites.